comeon-group/comeon-javascript-test/README.md

 ### Games list screen

 * List all games from the /games ajax call.
+* List categories from /categories ajax call.
 * Provide functionality for filtering by typing.
+* Provide functionality to filter by category.
 * Make it possible to start a game by clicking on the name or icon.

 ### Game play screen